elisabethirgens/booster2024-git-workshop/adventures/cherry-pick.md

 ---
-title: 🍒
+title: cherry-pick 🍒
 tags: adventure
 ---

-# git cherry-pick 🍒
+# cherry-pick 🍒

 Once in a blue moon, I want to pick a commit from one branch and apply it to another branch.
 This might not be the most useful command ever, but can be fun to know about.